minchinweb/docker-base/Readme.md

 - init script is found at `/s6-init`.
 Turns out naming the process `init` [causes weird Docker bugs](https://github.com/just-containers/s6-overlay/issues/158)
-- when built on Docker Hub, is tagged with "latest", the Ubuntu codename (e.g.
+- when built <del>on Docker Hub</del> via GitHub Actions and published to the GitHub Container Registry, is tagged with "latest", the Ubuntu codename (e.g.
-  "bionic"), and the Git commit ID (a randomish string of numbers and letters)
+  "focal"), and the Git commit ID (a randomish string of numbers and letters)

 ## Prior Art